The Tepper Foundation

 Success Rates

-In their most recent filing, 69 of 129 recipients (53%) were new grantees, indicating openness to new partnerships despite the invitation-only model.
+The foundation demonstrates openness to new partnerships despite the invitation-only model, regularly adding new grantees to its portfolio.
 However, specific application-to-award ratios are not applicable given the invitation-only approach.

 Reapplication Policy